Roll20/roll20-api-scripts/WelcomePackage/README.md

 With this script there is only one step:
 * Player joins your campaign and can immediately start building their character.

+The script also installs a macro for each player named "CreateACharacter" which allows the players to create additional new characters with a specified name.

 ## Help

 If you experience any issues while using this script,